 My neighborhood does not allow goats.
 We live on 5 acres in the country, are surrounded by barns and horses, and yet goats are forbidden by the HOA.
 I know!
 What’s a girl to do?
 Why, talk to her neighbors, win their approval with eggs and promises of future goat cheese, and break the rules of course.
 (Please don’t tell my HOA…you can’t see the goats from the road.)

-After researching breeds, reading a slew of books – including Storey’s Guide to Raising Dairy Goats and Deborah Niemann’s Raising Goats Naturally – and spending hours on the incomparable Fias Co Farm blog.
+After researching breeds, assessing the costs, reading a slew of books – including Storey’s Guide to Raising Dairy Goats and Deborah Niemann’s Raising Goats Naturally – and spending hours on the incomparable Fias Co Farm blog.
 I decided to raise Nigerian Dwarf goats.
 They are compact, adorable, and their high butterfat content is rumored to make the best cheese.
 Sold!

 Meeting the Goats